 Researchers found that when young people talk about mental health, they focus less on their individual thoughts and feelings and more on relationships, as well as the overall complexity of mental health.

 Social media expectations take a toll, according to some interviewees.
 Constant comparison is exhausting and disheartening, especially when peers, at a glance, seem to have it “all together.”
-More factors include:
+In their interviews, youth described many sources of mental health problems, including:

 - Growing academic stress and pressure